Using Conjunctive Adverbs

-Overview: Transitional expressions help your writing flow smoothly.
-One type of transitional expression, the conjunctive adverb, is used to link ideas that contain similar subjects or emphases.
+Overview: Transitions help your writing flow smoothly.
+One type of transition, the conjunctive adverb, is used to link related ideas.
 A conjunctive adverb can be used at the beginning of a sentence, in the middle of a sentence, or to join two sentences.

 - When you begin a sentence with a conjunctive adverb, follow it with a comma.